AdamZouari/Teaching-HEIGVD-RES-2018-Labo-HTTPInfra/README.md

 ## Step 5: Dynamic reverse proxy configuration

-To configure dynamicaly the ip addresss of our servers, we used the usefull -e from docker to add environnement variable.
+To configure dynamically  the ip address of our servers, we used the useful -e from docker to add environment variable.

 We generate a .config 001-reverse-proxy with a php script: